cmlanche/wement/README.md

 ### What is wement.io

 Wement.io is a common comment system for all users whoever wants to quickly have a comment system.
-It has a shared powerfull server to provide data storage service. and it provide user ad service to ensure the benefits of users.
+It has a shared powerful server to provide data storage service. and it provide user ad service to ensure the benefits of users.

 ### Comment plugin